AaronErhardt/AaronErhardt.github.io/relm4-book/src/factory_advanced.md

 ### The widgets type

 Because we have four actions per counter now, we also need an additional box to store these buttons.
-To be able to provide the root widget via the `get_root` function we need to store the box in the widget type.
+To be able to provide the root widget via the `get_root` function we need to store the box in the widgets type.

 ```rust,no_run,noplayground
 {{#include ../listings/factory_advanced.rs:factory_widgets }}